sachithariyathilaka/Budget-Buddy-App/README.md

 # Budget Buddy App
-Mobile Application to record budget of the users and predict upcoming expences
+Mobile application to record budget of the users and predict upcoming expences

 # Technologies